-Currently, there are no clinical guidelines explicitly recommending the use of adjunctive breast cancer screening in women with dense breasts.
-The American College of Radiology (ACR)/Society of Breast Imaging28 recommends "considering" adjunctive HHUS for women with dense breasts, but notes the concerns about HHUS performance and resource limitations given the large number of women who would be potential candidates for screening.
-The National Comprehensive Cancer Network (NCCN)36 cites insufficient evidence to recommend its use in women with dense breasts and no other risk factors.
-The American Cancer Society (ACS)37 and NCCN both cite insufficient evidence to recommend for or against MRI screening as an adjunct to mammography in women with dense breasts.
-NCCN also cites insufficient evidence to recommend the use of tomosynthesis.
-The American College of Obstetricians and Gynecologists (ACOG) does not recommend the use of any adjunctive screening tests in asymptomatic women with dense breasts and no other risk factors.38
+Currently, there are no clinical guidelines explicitly recommending the use of supplemental breast cancer screening in women with dense breasts.
+The American College of Radiology (ACR)/Society of Breast Imaging26 recommends "considering" supplemental HHUS for women with dense breasts, but notes the concerns about HHUS performance and resource limitations given the large number of women who would be potential candidates for screening.
+The National Comprehensive Cancer Network (NCCN)34 cites insufficient evidence to recommend its use in women with dense breasts and no other risk factors.
+The American Cancer Society (ACS)35 and NCCN both cite insufficient evidence to recommend for or against MRI screening as an adjunct to mammography in women with dense breasts.
+NCCN also cites insufficient evidence to recommend the use of DBT.
+The American College of Obstetricians and Gynecologists (ACOG) does not recommend the use of any supplemental screening tests in asymptomatic women with dense breasts and no other risk factors.